coq/coq/doc/sphinx/addendum/miscellaneous-extensions.rst

 Program derivation
 ==================

-Coq comes with an extension called ``Derive``, which supports program derivation.
+Rocq comes with an extension called ``Derive``, which supports program derivation.
 Typically in the style of Bird and Meertens formalism or derivations of program refinements.
 To use the Derive extension it must first be required with ``Require Stdlib.derive.Derive``.
 When the extension is loaded,